Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task

 \section{Discussion}

-The performance of the baseline Whisper model during verbatim transcription of single-word Naming task speech in the healthy SONIVA-Naming dataset was significantly worse than previously reported performance on healthy continuous speech (Small Baseline Whisper WER 96.54\% vs. 3.40\%; Medium Baseline Whisper 90.87\% vs. 2.90\%) \cite{Radford_2023}.
-This suggests that baseline Whisper does not adapt directly to single-word speech data.
-Reassuringly, all fine-tuned Whisper models improved transcription performance across datasets, highlighting the necessity of fine-tuning.
+The baseline Whisper model performed substantially worse on the verbatim transcription of single-word SONIVA-Naming healthy speech compared to previously reported results on healthy speech.
+Previous studies have reported WER as low as 3.40\% and 2.90\% for the baseline Whisper Small and Medium models, respectively \cite{Radford_2023}.
+However, these results were obtained using the LibriSpeech corpus \cite{panayotov2015librispeech}, a standard ASR benchmark consisting of continuous speech from audiobook recordings.
+In contrast, the markedly poorer performance observed in the current study likely reflects the short-form nature of the single-word Naming task-derived speech, which provides limited contextual information for decoding and therefore reduces transcription accuracy.

+Although the synthetic speech dataset was free from natural speech variability and background noise, the baseline Whisper models also performed poorly on this dataset (WER = 92.85\% and 85.71\% for the Small and Medium models, respectively).
+The observed performance further supports that Whisper does not generalize directly to short-form speech and highlights the necessity of task-specific fine-tuning.
+Further, once fine-tuned, all models achieved their best performance on the synthetic dataset, as anticipated, since it represented the linguistically and acoustically simplest condition.

+All fine-tuned Whisper models improved transcription performance across datasets.
 Models trained on healthy and patient data further improved the WER compared to those trained on synthetic data, suggesting the importance of natural speech diversity in improving transcription performance.